 The UK government's currently recommended vitamin D supplementation quantity of 0.01 mg 400 IU only raises 25(OH)D levels a small fraction of what they need to be raised in order to attain 50 ng/mL 125 nmol/L.

 Daily intakes of 4 and 6 times this amount (1600 and 2400 IU) do not raise average levels 4 or 6 times as much.
 This shows that 25(OH)D levels are not proportional to vitamin D3 intake levels.
-The self limiting mechanism makes it harder and harder to raise the level as the level gets higher.
+The self-limiting mechanism makes it harder and harder to raise the level as the level gets higher.
+See the Heaney et al. 2015 and Ekwaru et al. 2014 graphs in a section below: #05-history

 4.2 Seasonality and severity of COVID-19 and influenza